Peru: Bodies of Water

 Lake Junín (Lago Junín): Located in the Junín Region of central Peru, Lake Junín is the country's second-largest lake and an essential part of the Junín National Reserve.
 The lake's shallow waters support diverse bird species, making it a prime spot for birdwatching.
 It is also critical in regulating the region's climate and acts as a natural reservoir.

 Lake Huacarpay (Lago Huacarpay): Situated in the Cusco Region of southern Peru, Lake Huacarpay is a Ramsar Wetland of International Importance, recognized for its ecological significance.
-The lake and surrounding wetlands provide essential migratory birds and other wildlife habitat.
+The lake and surrounding wetlands provide an essential habitat for migratory birds and other wildlife habitat.

 Lake Parón (Lago Parón): Located in the Ancash Region, Lake Parón is one of the highest lakes in Peru, nestled amidst the stunning Cordillera Blanca mountain range.
 The turquoise waters of Lake Parón, fed by glaciers, create a picturesque setting, attracting trekkers and nature enthusiasts.